This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Pumpkin purée can be store-purchased or homemade.
 If using homemade, make sure you drain the purée so it doesn’t have too much moisture.

 - Cream cheese will mix best at room temperature.
-Do not use low-fat cream cheese, the full fat will have more flavor and give the correct finished texture.
+Do not use low-fat cream cheese; the full-fat will have more flavor and give the correct finished texture.

 - Cinnamon, ground ginger, cloves, and nutmeg combined together are a homemade version of a pumpkin pie spice.
 I like to notice each spice and give certain amounts rather than use a premixed version.

 - For the best flavor, freshly grate your nutmeg.
 Since nutmeg is a spice that does not get much use, it can tend to go stale when left in the spice cabinet.
-Thus, if you have a nutmeg seed readily available, you ensure that the spice has the most potency and the resulting coffee cake will be full of flavor.
+Thus, if you have a nutmeg seed readily available, you ensure that the spice has the most potency, and the resulting coffee cake will be full of flavor.

 - Do not over-mix the dry ingredients with the wet ingredients.
 Mixing too thoroughly will cause the coffee cake to be tough once baked, without the desired light texture.
 Simply mix until there are no longer dry streaks throughout the mixture.
 In fact, there may be some remaining lumps, which is completely fine.